timurxyz/statefuld/README.md

 * If your only goal is to store/restore the dirt / values on Init/Destroy automatically, then the only thing you do is you assign the decorator to your component.
 No more efforts needed.
 * You are expected to use the decorator way by default.
+* The decorator generated ngOnInit will fire before the ngOnInit runs in your component, so the reassignment will already take place as you get control at the init hook.
 * This implements/calls `registerClass` properly for you.
 * It stores/restores (stash/reassign) the specified fields in an unattended/automatic manner.
 * You still can do manual calls via the member methods or via the service API.